ctu-vras/multirobot-calibration/README.md

 ### DataTypes

  - [group.m](Utils/DataTypes/group.m) - static class of enumerated type containing string names of all part of robot body and skin
- - [types.m](Utils/DataTypes/types.m) - static class of enumerated type containing string names of all possible type of joints
+ - [types.m](Utils/DataTypes/types.m) - static class of enumerated type containing string names of all possible type of links

 ### VisuUtils